-Attacker targets waitress: 'He stabbed her in the neck'
+Horrified diners hid from attacker with 'massive knife'

 Smedley was among the crowd taking shelter inside Elliot's, a café just a few blocks south of London Bridge.

-A man with a massive knife charged into the restaurant, Smedley said.
+A man with a "massive knife" charged into the restaurant, Smedley said.
 And some people weren't able to escape.

 His target: a waitress hiding behind a partition.